willkg/douglas/docs/deploy_apache_mod_wsgi.rst

 .. _deploy-apache-mod-wsgi:

 ==============================================
- Deploying Pyblosxom with Apache and mod_wsgi
+ Deploying Douglas with Apache and mod_wsgi
 ==============================================

 Summary
 =======

-This walks through install Pyblosxom as an WSGI application on an Apache web server with mod_wsgi installed.
+This walks through install Douglas as an WSGI application on an Apache web server with mod_wsgi installed.

 If you find any issues, please let us know.